Coder-RD/SQL-Challenge/README.md

 - 🔄 Data Transformation
 - 🔢 Numerical Processing
 - 📐 Rounding Operations
+- ✂️ Decimal Truncation
 - 📋 Subqueries
 - 🎯 Technical Interview Preparation

+---

+# 📚 Learning Approach

+My daily learning process includes:

+1. 📖 Understand the problem statement.
+2. 🧠 Analyze the required output.
+3. ✍️ Write the SQL query.
+4. 🧪 Test the query on HackerRank.
+5. 🔍 Understand the solution.
+6. 📂 Save the SQL solution in this repository.
+7. 📸 Add the successful submission screenshot.
+8. 📝 Review the SQL concepts used.
+9. 🚀 Continue to the next challenge.

 ---